aarong/feedme-spec/README.md

 Clients perform operations on the server by invoking `Actions`.
-Clients indicate the action to be performed by specifying an `Action Name` and may supply `Action Arguments` describing the specifics of the action.
+Clients indicate the action to be performed by specifying an `Action Name` and may supply `Action Arguments` with further specifics.

 When a client performs an action successfully, the server returns `Action Data` describing the outcome of the action.